IBMDeveloperBNL/hlfabric-lab/README.md

 At this point your running business service should also be accessible via the URL above (1).
 Try this with your own URL in a browser to verify whether this holds for you as well.

 To show that the frontend can connect to the business service, open a new tab in your browser and look up the app URL of the Node-RED application that you deployed in [Part 1](#1-build-a-front-end-in-node-red).
-Paste this URL.
+Paste this URL in your browser.
 On the Node-RED welcome page, click the 'Go to your Node-RED editor' button to open your flow editor.
 Logon with your Node-RED userid / password when prompted.
 On the empty canvas, we will create a very simple flow that, on request, reads a project pledge with a given pledgeId and then, sends the output to the debug node.

 From the node pallet drag the inject node (1) and the debug node (2) to the canvas.